Iron-Baloou/Etch_a_scetchv2/README.md

 ## Credits

-This project was created by [Your Name].
-Feel free to reach out to me at [your.email@example.com] if you have any questions or feedback.
+This project was created by Baloou.